FaeroDev/workout-tracker-5000/README.md

 ## Instructions

+No installation necessary to use app, just navigate to https://workout-tracker5000.herokuapp.com/ for live deployment.

-To use this application you must clone the repository and set up environment variables.
+To use this application locally, you must clone the repository and set up environment variables.
 You must run `npm install` from the command line to install the necessary dependencies.
 You can create your own local mongo database and use the command `npm run seed` to seed the database with starter info.
 To start the app, run `npm start` in the command line and go to localhost:3000 on you web browser.
 This app is planned for deployment to Heroku, but as of now it is unable to be deployed.